 US INVESTMENT STRATEGY OVERVIEW

-2. Focus on property types and markets with identified, long-term sustainable growth drivers
+2. Focus on long-term growth drivers.

 COMPONENTS OF GTIS US STRATEGY